swlaschin/fsharpforfunandprofit.com/_posts/2012-04-17-convenience-active-patterns.md

 categories: [Convenience, Patterns]
 ---

-F# has a special type of pattern matching called “active patterns” where the pattern can be parsed or detected dynamically.
-As with normal patterns, the matching and output are combined into a single step from the caller’s point of view.
+F# has a special type of pattern matching called "active patterns" where the pattern can be parsed or detected dynamically.
+As with normal patterns, the matching and output are combined into a single step from the caller's point of view.

 Here is an example of using active patterns to parse a string into an int or bool.